Krande/condapackaging/src/code_aster/README.md

 ```

-And when we include MPI and the related packages, the graph looks like this:
+Then for the MPI variant and the related packages, the graph looks like this:

 ````mermaid

 flowchart TD;

   classDef mpi fill:#f00,stroke:#333,stroke-width:2px;